marcoscodas/classicube-riscv/README.md

     Zink Launch Wrapper: The build process replaces the final ClassiCube executable with a small shell script.
 This wrapper ensures that every time the user runs ./ClassiCube, the critical environment variable MESA_LOADER_DRIVER_OVERRIDE=zink is set, forcing Zink usage and launching the game in fullscreen mode by default.

+# How to Run

+If you just want to run the game, go to the Releases page, download the latest release, unzip it, and run the ClassiCube executable located in the /src/ClassiCube folder.

+This is a script that launches the actual executable (ClassiCube.bin) with the flags to enable the Zink driver and make hardware acceleration work on the Sifive Premier P550.

+# What if I Don't Own A Premier P550?

+Just run the ClassiCube.bin binary instead, which is the main ClassiCube binary, compiled for RISC-V with no flags.
+It is also located in /src/ClassiCube.

+# I Want to Build This Myself

+Well, I have great news!

 # Build and Run Instructions

 This process is designed to be run directly on your SiFive HiFive Premier P550 board (or a suitable RISC-V environment with appropriate tooling and Mesa drivers).